S-NA/Suspend-background-tabs/README.md

 Suspend-background-tabs
 =======================

-This is Wladimir Palant's original extention used to be on the AMO, but he suddenly removed it I simply compiled everything and made sure it was working an uploaded it to GitHub.
-I will be added new futures to this add-on soon so stick around.
+This is Wladimir Palant's original extention, which used to be on the AMO, but it was suddenly removed.
+I simply unpacked the XPI and made sure it was working an uploaded it to GitHub.
+I plan to hack on the code.

+The current objective is to create a functioning blacklist.